-A DHP will not be awarded where the Council considers alternative monies, benefits, awards, grants or funds are available or more appropriate for the claimant, for example, the Cherwell Bond Scheme from a previously rented property.
+A DHP will not be awarded where the Council considers alternative monies, benefits, awards, grants or funds are available or more appropriate for the claimant, for example, the Council's rent deposit scheme, deposit from a previously rented property.

 The Council may request any information or documentary evidence reasonable and/or relevant in support of an application for a DHP.
 All requests for additional information will be made in writing or by email, where possible existing information/documentary evidence will be used to support an application in order to avoid duplication.